-Legal Counsel for Families throughout Western Cook County
+Legal Counsel for Families throughout DuPage and Western Cook County, IL

 - Minor's trusts: Custodial accounts are great if you want to give a child a few thousand dollars, but if you want to give more than that, the money should go into a minor's trust instead.

-- Pet trusts: You love your pets like family.
-Why not provide for them in your estate plan?
+- Pet trusts: You can ensure your pets' wellbeing in your estate plan.
 Add a pet trust and name a caretaker in your revocable living trust.

 - Life insurance trusts: Life insurance can create an estate due upon your death.
 Reduce or eliminate the estate tax by transferring the life insurance to an irrevocable life insurance trust.